B

 Brown-headed cowbirds are highly adaptable and inhabit grasslands with low, scattered trees, the edges of woodlands, prairies, pastures, brushy thickets, fields, orchards, and residential areas.

-One habitat that they tend to avoid is forests.
-Unlike other bird species, the brown-headed cowbird population has thrived in fragmented forests in the eastern United States.
+One habitat that they tend to avoid is dense forests.
+However, unlike other bird species negatively affected by deforestation, the brown-headed cowbird population has thrived in fragmented forests in the eastern United States.

 During winter, they will roost among multiple species of blackbirds in big flocks of over 100,000 birds.